Not Without a Fight: Critical reception

 Rock Sound magazine were highly impressed and gave a score of nine out of ten, lauding the album as the band's best work to date.
 Andrew Kelham opined that, "each song is a thick cut of pop punk played to perfection by a group of musicians who have taken a genre by the throat and defined it with their sound".
 The A.V.
 Club critic Aaron Burgess awarded the album a "B" grade and remarked; "the loud-guitar and crunching-rhythm style that drives the album, demonstrates that, softening middle years be damned, New Found Glory still hits hard enough to matter".
 Adam Webb, staff writer for Ultimate-Guitar was also largely favourable in his review, awarding a score of 8.3/10.
 He commented that the band had, "created a rockin' pop punk album that shows just why they stand so tall above the crowd of uneventful scenesters that is the tragedy of the music scene today".
 Hailing the band as the "undisputed kings of pop punk", he finalised his review by adding, "You'd be clinically insane not to give this album a go.
 Either that or you're blind, deaf and dumb.
 In which case you have a valid reason and a much bigger problem at hand".
 However, other reviews were less receptive.
 Tom Bryant of British magazine Kerrang! was critical of the album's sound asking "whether this is a sound of a brand trying to recapture the past; a band having a midlife crisis."
 In his review for Rocklouder!, critic John Webber noted that "By no means is this a bad record; in fact it easily lays waste to most releases in the same vain this side of Coming Home, but when held up against such a stunning back catalogue, it is certainly not an essential purchase for any new fans."
 PopMatters echoed this sentiment by writing, "It doesn't mean they've made a bad album here, just a predictable one.
 Attempting a traditionalist record in any genre is a game of constraints, and those constraints are fully felt on Not Without a Fight."

 Accolades

+Legacy

+As part of their "20 Years of Pop Punk" Tour, the band played the album in full in rotation with other releases from their catalog in 2017.